A Modern Theory of Cross-Validation through the Lens of Stability: Stability of Estimators

 \subsection{Bibliographic Notes}

-Stability of regularized M-estimators that are suitable for conditions in \Cref{sec:bousquet} and \Cref{sec:4-clt} have been established in \cite{bousquet2002stability} and \cite{austern2020}, respectively.
+Stability of regularized M-estimators that are suitable for the conditions in \Cref{sec:bousquet} and \Cref{sec:4-clt} has been established in \cite{bousquet2002stability} and \cite{austern2020}, respectively.
 These results are concerned with the global optimum of the M-estimation problem, without taking into account the optimization error.
-First order stability of SGD under strong convexity and smooth gradients has been established in \cite{hardt2016train}, which is covered as a special case of our \Cref{thm:6.1-first-order-stab-sgd}.
-Our \Cref{pro:6.1-contractive-sgd} is Lemma 3.7.3 of \cite{hardt2016train}, who gave an elegant proof.
-The second-order stability of SGD presented in \Cref{subsec:6.2-stab-sgd-2} is first developed in \cite{kissel2022high}.
+First-order stability of SGD under strong convexity and smooth gradients has been established in \cite{hardt2016train}, which is covered as a special case of our \Cref{thm:6.1-first-order-stab-sgd}.
+Our \Cref{pro:6.1-contractive-sgd} corresponds to Lemma 3.7.3 of \cite{hardt2016train}, which provides an elegant proof.
+The second-order stability of SGD presented in \Cref{subsec:6.2-stab-sgd-2} was first developed in \cite{kissel2022high}.

-The stability of (the standardized) difference loss function considered in \Cref{subsec:6.3-stab-diff} is adapted from \cite{kissel2022high}, which contains numerical examples of the first and second order stability of the difference loss function.
-The stability of the difference risk function in Part (b) of \Cref{prop:6.3-lossstab} is new and will lead to deterministic centering CLT for the CV estimate of expected difference risks.
+The stability of (the standardized) difference loss function considered in \Cref{subsec:6.3-stab-diff} is adapted from \cite{kissel2022high}, which contains numerical examples of the first and second-order stability of the difference loss function.
+The stability of the difference risk function in part (b) of \Cref{prop:6.3-lossstab} is new and will lead to a deterministic centering CLT for the CV estimate of expected difference risks.